 I would be lying if I said I’m not scared shitless that something else is going to happen.
 All in all, this took six months of our lives to get a grip on.
 Shadow came very close to dying on Easter.
 Every time he goes to the litter box or I see him licking his crotch, I hold my breath a little.
 I find myself loving on him frequently, and offering him treats when he seems listless just to make sure he is.
 I’m somewhat paranoid.
 Every morning before I go to work, I have to pet him and kiss him and tell him that I love him.

 Throughout all of this, I have dealt with the most compassionate and professional veterinary staff.
-I love Dr. Hill from Animal Hospital to pieces.
-She will continue to be our primary care vet, but I will definitely take my kitties to Animal House if something happens after normal Animal Hospital hours (they close at 5:30, before I get home from work – Animal House is open until 9pm, with a vet present until midnight).
-Dr. Sykes has been wonderfully kind, patient, and determined to see Shadow through this thing.
-I have nothing but love and respect for the multiple vets, techs, and staff I dealt with at Animal House.
+I love Dr. H to pieces.
+She will continue to be our primary care vet, but I will definitely take my kitties to the surgeon’s if something happens after normal vet hours (they close at 5:30, before I get home from work – the surgeon’s office is open until 9pm, with a vet present until midnight).
+Dr. S has been wonderfully kind, patient, and determined to see Shadow through this thing.
+I have nothing but love and respect for the multiple vets, techs, and staff I dealt with there.
 At all times, I felt like everyone involved in Shadow’s care was 100% invested in his recovery.

 This was so important.
 Some of you have commented about your experiences and been skeptical about your vets and the care they have given your children.
 If you’re one of those people, I cannot recommend enough – find another vet.
 You have to have someone you can have a working relationship with.
 I often felt like I was being the psychotic/neurotic pet mom, constantly calling and bringing Shadow in to be examined.
 But your cat’s health should be of the utmost importance to both you and his doctor.
-I am so incredibly grateful for the care and compassion that the staffs of Animal Hospital, Animal House, and Southside Veterinary gave Shadow.
+I am so incredibly grateful for the care and compassion that the staffs of my vet’s office, the surgeon’s office, and emergency clini gave Shadow.
 They are the reason he is still here (and seriously, preceptor Amanda, if you ever read this, I am going to need you to come practice here in Clarksville permanently – you saved him when he was knocking at death’s door and you will never know how much I love you for that).